"If you don't fly first class, your kids will."

 "For example, I often help clients with partial Roth conversions.
 Working with their tax advisor, they can see how much of a conversion will ‘fill the marginal tax bracket' and convert IRA assets into a tax-free growth bucket in a Roth IRA.
 This might reduce RMDs and can help build a bucket of assets, free of income tax, to pass to the next generation.
 It's a long-term look at tax-efficiency."

-"It can be easier to justify spending a pre-allocated cash flow versus drawing down a nest egg," says Reed.
-By the same token, annuities (a guaranteed income source)* might increase willingness to spend by reducing concerns about exhausting one's assets in addition to actual longevity risk.
+This is one reason why annuities (a guaranteed income source) might increase willingness to spend by reducing concerns about exhausting one's assets in addition to actual longevity risk.

 There are a variety of options for well-to-do retirees to consider as they plan out their legacy—whether it's a family business, family values, donor advised fund, or assets that will be passed onto future generations via trusts.
 Take time to have a quality family money meeting with an eye to bringing clarity to how you plan to use your wealth to support the dreams and values of your family and loved ones.